impact/impact/README.md

     the name of the library)

   * `./<LibraryName> <Version>/package.mo` (i.e. within a directory sharing
-    the name of the library followed by a space followed by the semantic version number)
+    the name of the library followed by a space followed by the tag name, without any leading `v` present)